toidiu/toidiu.github.io/content/blog/2024_5_30_the_role_of_asn1_in_cryptography.md

 // 4: The der encoded ans1 object is simply the raw bytes let der = asn1_obj.to_bytes();

-// 5: The pem encoded asn1 object is the base64 encoding of the raw bytes
+// 5: The pem encoded asn1 object is the base64 encoding
+// of the raw bytes
 //
 // pem = cat key.der | base64
 let pem = der.to_base64();
 ```

-In the snippet above we are attempting to encode a private key.
+In the snippet above we are attempting to encode a private key and encode it as `der` or
+`pem` file.
+We can do something similar with other interesting objects as well such as
+public key, certificates, etc.

 1. `key`: secret key generate perhaps from a key exchange
 2. `big_num_key`: generate a [bignum](https://docs.openssl.org/1.0.2/man3/bn/#synopsis) from the
    secret key